 City Science evolved from a previous professional development effort with SFUSD of the same name, last offered in 2003.
 From 2007-2011 City Science was funded by Howard Hughes Medical Institute, helping SEP to reestablish this highly regarded professional development program that has demonstrated positive effects on science teaching and learning in SFUSD.
 From 2012-2013 City Science was funded by the Gordon and Betty Moore Foundation and was extended into the classroom with City Science Curriculum Support (CS2) partnership program.

 Collaboratively designed and taught by scientists and educators, City Science course content is organized to aid in the articulation of standards and teaching of the SFUSD adopted FOSS science instructional materials in each of the elementary grades (K-5), while supporting adult content learning.

 The City Science Summer Institute includes ample time for hands-on exploration and discussions of science teaching strategies.
 Participating teachers experience the power of active science teaching while coming away with standards-based, age-appropriate lessons directly applicable to the classroom.

-- experience investigative science lessons to help your students master the California Science Content Standards
+- experience investigative science lessons to help their students master the California Science Content Standards

-- deepen your understanding of the scientific process
+- deepen their understanding of the scientific process

 - learn adult-level science behind the standards

-- become a member of a professional community focused on science teaching & learning – at your school site and across the district
+- become a member of a professional community focused on science teaching & learning – at their school site and across the district

 City Science in the News: